kdm9/weigel-ot2ools/README.md

 requires that you've already calculated how much volume you need from each sample.
 The labware layout is a 24-well rack of eppies, with up to 5 plates of source libraries and 5 boxes of tips to be pooled into up to 24 pools.

+**PLEASE NOTE**: your quantifications need to be reasonably accurate, and need to be taken **after** individual SPRI cleanup for this to be accurate.
+If you just do picogreen on the post-PCR libraries, the amount of library is often much less than the amount of dimer, defeating the entire purpose of this pooling.
+If need be, use a larger volume of DNA (e.g. 3uL) for quantification of low-concentration libraries.

 ```
 $ ot2ools pool-to-eppies --help